 1. 15 bits vector address based

 1.11.3 Effects of Reset

-When a reset occurs, MCU registers and control bits are initialized.
+When a reset occurs, MCU registers are initialized.
 Refer to the respective block sections for register reset states.
+The initialization of I/O pins is specified in the PIM section.